FRITZ!Box 7390 Service - Knowledge Base

 - Press the "MENU" button on the radiator control within 2 minutes.

-Now the radiator control automatically registers itself with the FRITZ!Box.
 The DECT connection is established as soon as the "Radio link" icon in the display of the radiator control lights up continuously.

 2 Setting up the radiator control